Read This First

 Prompt 1: In the context of dealing with doubt about an ideology, someone offered the statement below.
 Is there any logical reason we must find another ideology before we dismiss our current ideology?

-The anchors here are what Swapping Ideologies is being used to explain, the objection that would change the answer, and a borderline case where the idea strains.
-Together they tell the reader what is being claimed, where it is tested, and what would change if the distinction holds.
-If the reader cannot say what confusion would result from merging those anchors, the section still needs more work.
+Keep what Swapping Ideologies is being used to explain, the objection that would change the answer, and a borderline case where the idea strains in the same frame.
+That is what shows what the page is claiming, where it gets tested, and what would have to change if the claim is right.
+If those distinctions blur together, the reader loses track of what is actually being claimed.

 This section should give the reader a usable epistemic lever: what would support the central claim, what would count against it, and what would make suspension of judgment more rational than either assent or denial.
 The point is not to make Swapping Ideologies tidy; it is to help the reader notice the difference between having a belief, having a reason, and having enough reason.